CDPs help marketers to boost the bottom line

 At a minimum, data within a B2C customer profile can include:

 A B2C customer profile may point to usage information and segmentation by demographics and buyer attitudes while, a B2B customer profile, which is central to solutions for getting that 360-degree views of the customer, includes the firmographic data in a CRM—such as their company size, employee count, or annual turnover.

 Customer profiles are often referred to as user profiles or buyer personas.
 Each term essentially means the same thing: A single document lists key demographics, interests, and behaviors of your target customers.

 3 Reasons Why Customer Profiles are a Critical Marketing Tool

-Most marketers engaged in using customer data, customer acquisition and customer retention and loyalty have weighed-in that being able to create, store and leverage universal 360-degree customer profiles as either important or extremely important.
+Most marketers engaged in using customer data, customer acquisition, and customer retention and loyalty have weighed-in that being able to create, store and leverage universal 360-degree customer profiles is either important or extremely important.
 And the need for solutions that drive visibility and understanding of the customer has never been greater.

 According to Accenture, 33% of consumers who ended their relationship with a company last year did so because the experience wasn’t personalized enough.
 The threat of not investing in solutions to retain customers is real and very expensive.

 Reason 1.
 Reduce churn

 When you put together a customer profile, you’ll know your target customers' characteristics who most likely cancel or stay.
 At VIEWN, we have outlined pilots to evaluate events that are most likely to make a customer leave from order data, support inquiries, product usage.
 Marketers can more effectively nature their customers if you understand the experience pitfalls.
 For example, when analysis of profiles reveals that new customers who take more than 2 weeks to complete onboarding will most likely cancel after 6 months.
 As such brand marketers and account managers alike, can nature early users through a more seamless onboarding experience to reduce cancellations.

 What does your customer data tell you about churn?
 Is it easy to identify?